karthik-maddukuri/do-as-i-do/README.md

 ```
 ### Running the Google Colab Notebooks

 * `01_Make_Source_OpenPose.ipynb` - The source of the dataset is [Shuffle Step dance video](https://www.youtube.com/watch?v=1SKa4L8J21o).
-Build *OpenPose* and convert source video to pose stick video.
+Build *OpenPose* and convert the source video to a pose stick video.
 Convert both the videos to image frames and save them.
 The pose stick frames are saved in `data/train_A` and the real image frames are saved in `data/train_B`.
 **Note**: If your train_A contains images with multiple classes please follow the instructions as given in pix2pixHD repository.

 * `02_Make_target_OpenPose.ipynb` - The source of the target subject is [Choreography](https://www.youtube.com/watch?v=etG1e8iPxzU).
 Repeat the same steps again as of Step 1.
 Now, the pose stick frames are saved in `data_transfer/test_A` and the real image frames are saved in `data_transfer/test_B`.